Actively Recruiting

 You will not qualify if you...

-• Unwilling to provide any reference standard samples such as nasopharyngeal swabs
+• Unwilling to provide any standard reference samples such as nasopharyngeal swabs

-• Symptoms lasting more than 7 days
+• Having symptoms for more than 7 days

 • Unwilling or unable to provide informed consent